lucencytech/gads/README.md

 was updated to support v201710 and additional functionality that was missing from the current versions.

-**Note:** This repository should be kept public  since we are held to the original license [here](https://github.com/Getsidecar/gads/blob/master/googleads/LICENSE).
+**Note:** This repository should be kept public since we are held to [the original license](https://github.com/Getsidecar/gads/blob/master/googleads/LICENSE).

 ## Installation